-Some of my favorite memories in life are from unexpected detours.
-On our last trip to France, we took an amazing route winding up the side of a massif to avoid the tunnel traffic.
-I think it took longer than waiting in the traffic would have, but the views were magnificent.
-In another escapade trying to avoid tunnel traffic about ten years ago, we were coming back from Italy and veered off the interstate to try to find a shortcut.
-We went up and over what turned out to be a stunning, famous pass road in the Alps that is only open for a few weeks a year.
+In my life, unexpected detours have offered some amazing opportunities.
+You just have to be willing to embrace the experience.
+On our last trip to France, we ended up driving a view-studded dramatic route winding up the side of a mountain to avoid the tunnel traffic.
+I’m pretty sure that it was longer than waiting in the traffic, but the views were magnificent.
+We were driving back from Italy about ten years ago when we came up on another miles-long tunnel traffic jam.
+We veered off the interstate to try to find a shortcut, and went up and over what turned out to be a stunning, famous pass road in the Alps that is only open for a few weeks a year.
 After we crossed over the pass, I saw a picturesque village high up in the mountains above the interstate.
-We took the next exit and worked our way up the hillside, and finally found the picture-postcard perfect alpine village where William Tell was born.
+We took the next exit and worked our way up the hillside, and found ourselves in a picture-postcard perfect alpine village where William Tell was born.
 We had planned to finish the slog home that day but were so charmed that we decided to stay the night.
-It was one of the best excursions of the whole trip.
+It was one of the best excursions of the trip.

 Casablanca — that sounds unspeakably romantic, doesn’t it?
 It just happens to be where we have to take a layover on our next trip.
 Even though it was peak ski season, I got those magical direct flight tickets to Geneva for $580 each for our last trip.
 Apparently that was a fluke.
 So this time we’re flying on Royal Moroccan Air, with a 21 hour layover in Casablanca on the return leg, for about 50% more than our last ticket prices, but still a lot cheaper than everything else that was available.
 I’m used to airlines jacking up ticket prices around the holidays, but what’s up with March, I wonder.